vergoh/vnstat/README.md

   * support for multiple interfaces
   * dynamic data buffering in daemon, SaveInterval is honored
   * 5 minute, hourly, daily, monthly, yearly and total traffic recorded to database
-  * legacy database files aren't being accessed
+  * legacy database files are read only during first startup for data import
+    * write support is no longer included in code
+  * full data import from vnStat 1.x database format including reconstructed yearly data
+  * legacy database is not kept in memory for each interface during daemon runtime

 ##### TODO

+  * `grep TODO src/* tests/*`
   * continue daemon refactoring
   * add missing sanity checks to daemon
   * rewrite disabled tests
-  * data import from vnStat 1.x database format
   * all outputs (text and image)
     * use of 5 minute resolution statistics
   * old data cleanup, everything gets currently stored forever